 All proposed new sources of electric power without respect to generator ownership, dispatch control, or prime mover that plan to operate in parallel with the Company EPS must submit a completed application and pay the appropriate application fee to the Company with which it wishes to interconnect.
 The application will be acknowledged by the Company, and the Interconnecting Customer will be notified of the application’s completeness.
 Interconnecting Customers who are not likely to qualify for Simplified or Expedited Process may opt to go directly into the Standard Process path.
 Interconnecting Customers proposing to interconnect on area networks will have their Interconnection Applications reviewed under the Simplified Process or the Standard Process, depending on the proposed Facility type and/or size as described in the Interconnection Tariff.
 All other Interconnecting Customers must proceed through a series of screens to determine their ultimate interconnection path.
 Interconnecting Customers who are not sure whether a particular location is on a radial circuit, spot network, or area network should check with the Company serving the proposed Facility location prior to filing an application and the Company will verify the circuit type.

-If the Interconnecting Customer has not yet selected the generation equipment, the Interconnecting Customer has the right to ask the Company to perform an Impact Study for up to three options of the same generation type and location.
-However, the cost of the Impact Study will increase in accordance with the complexity of the requested options.
-Also, the Time Frame for the Impact Study will revert to a mutually agreed upon duration but not to exceed an additional one-third of the allowable Time Frame for each additional option.

-If the Interconnecting Customer requests that the Company study “significant” alternative equipment or changes the capacity of the interconnecting Facility that requires Company restudying, subsequent to an executed Interconnection Service Agreement, the Company and Interconnecting Customer will determine a mutually agreed to Time Frame and applicable fees/costs covered by the Interconnecting Customer.
-“Significant” shall be defined by the Company-specific technical standards.

 Simplified Process – Radial Distribution Circuit

-This process is for Interconnecting Customers using Listed single-phase inverter-based Facilities with power ratings of 15 kW or less at locations receiving single-phase service from a single-phase transformer, or using Listed three-phase inverter-based Facilities with power ratings of 25 kW or less at locations receiving three-phase service from a three-phase transformer configuration, and requesting an interconnection on radial EPSs where the aggregate generating Facility capacity is less than 15% of feeder/circuit annual peak load and, if available, line segment.
+This process is for Interconnecting Customers using Listed single-phase inverter-based Facilities with power ratings of 15 kW or less at locations receiving single-phase secondary service from a single-phase transformer, or using Listed three-phase inverter-based Facilities with power ratings of 25 kW or less at locations receiving three-phase secondary service from a three-phase transformer configuration, and requesting an interconnection on radial EPSs where the aggregate generating Facility capacity is less than 15% of feeder/circuit annual peak load and, if available, line segment.
 This is the fastest and least costly interconnection path.

 The Simplified Process for Radial Distribution Circuits is as follows: